emmanuelgonz/emmanuelgonz.github.io/_posts/2021-09-20-terminal-git-irods.md

   - cyverse
 ---

-Learn how to leverage the terminal for GitHub version control and iRODS data management!
+Learn how to leverage the terminal for GitHub version control and Integrated Rule-Oriented Data System (iRODS) data management!
 <!--more-->
 # Terminal